-Refrigerator Cheese Torte ~ Old Fashioned Recipe using Springform Pan ~ No Bake Recipe
+Refrigerator Cheese Torte No Bake Old Family Recipe Using Springform Pan

 This old fashioned recipe undoubtedly dates back to the days of iceboxes which preceded modern refrigerators.
-It is another hand-written old recipe from a file of my grandmother's and of which I am going through and testing some of the recipes.
+It is another handwritten old recipe from a file of my grandmother's which I am going through and testing some of the recipes.

 This Refrigerator Cheese Torte is attributed to Alvina who was a great aunt of mine.
-One of her two sisters was my maternal grandfather's mother...my great grandmother whom we called "Granny."
+One of her two sisters was my maternal grandfather's mother.
+She was my great grandmother whom we called "Granny."

 No Bake Recipe